areddy6008/to-do-list/README.md

 ## Demo

-You can check out a live demo of this Tic-Tac-Toe game [here](https://areddy6008.github.io/to-do-list/).
+You can check out a live demo of this To Do List [here](https://areddy6008.github.io/to-do-list/).

 ## Cloning from GitHub Repository